aleksandr-m/struts2-actionflow/README.md

 ## Example Usage

-The most simple setup to use this plug-in would be:
+The most simple setup to use this plug-in is:

 1. Install it by copying jar into /WEB-INF/lib directory.
-2. Make your action package extend actionflow-default package.
+2. Make your action package extend `actionflow-default` package.
 3. Add `<param name="actionFlowStep">1</param>` parameters to actions you want to include in action flows.
-(NOTE: the input result must exist!)
+(NOTE: the action must have input result!)
 4. Use next and prev actions in JSP to move between flow steps.

 ### Action Mappings